 This increased inflammation can stimulate mucus producing cells in the respiratory tract and produce excess phlegm.

 Secondly, glial cells can modulate the activity of the neural pathways that control respiratory functions.
 For example, inflammation in the brainstem driven by glial cell activation can disrupt normal respiratory rhythm and increase cough reflex sensitivity.
+Primary sensory neurons play a key role in transmitting irritant and inflammatory signals from the airways to the brainstem, triggering cough and mucus production.
+Sensory neurons essential for detecting airway irritants mediate cough responses, especially in the context of chronic inflammation.
 This increased sensitivity can lead to frequent coughing and overproduction of mucus.

 Lastly, glial cells can interact with peripheral nerves that innervate the respiratory system, influence their function and contribute to chronic inflammation in the airways.
 This can worsen the symptoms of chronic cough and phlegm production and create a cycle of chronic respiratory discomfort.